GavinPHR/Spectral-Parser/README.md

 ```
 The parameters will be saved to the output directory.

-To parse a test file:
+To parse a gold file:
 ```
 python3 test.py
 ```